AreaLayer/P2PBTC/README.md

 ## How works?

-Buyer/Seller shows your keys for merchant be NPUB or ION
+Buyer/Seller shows your keys for merchant be Npub

 After accept and receive sats via invoice